 The Shape of Water, which was produced in just 12 weeks, makes oblique rather than frontal political statements about bigotry and racism in the United States, which he has experienced first-hand - and not just early in his career as you’d expect.
 Even after winning as Oscar for Pan’s Labyrinth, in seeking an agent in Los Angeles, one said, “Why would I want a Mexican?
 I already have a gardener.”

+In that same interview with Spain’s El Pais, perhaps because it was in Spanish to a European newspaper rather than American, del Toro was open about what he was seeing surrounding him today.
 “We live in a strange world,” he said, “where hate and cynicism are considered intelligent dialogue and if you talk about people’s feelings, you’re considered an idiot.
 Emotion is the new anecdote, the new punk.”

 The beautiful colors of The Shape of Water